tadaspetra/conveneapp/CONTRIBUTING.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via "proposal" issue, or on the discord: https://discord.gg/H3vFPpEkN5

 ## How to Contribute
+If it is your first time working on open source take a look at the INTRODUCTION.md file.

+### Workflow
-1. Pick and issue to work on, assign it to yourself (or ask one of the collaborators to assign to you), and move it to "in progress".
+1. Pick and issue to work on, ask Tadas to assign it to you, and move it to "in progress".
+1. Fork the Repository
 2. Add in your changes following the project conventions
 3. Add or update any tests
 4. Create a pull request
+1. Get PR accepted
+1. Merge

 Other ways to contribute include, but are not limited to:
 * Reporting Bugs